unsnetworks/ubiaccess_server/README.md

 - Create a readCountry2 function in /controller/world.js file.

-\      Just copy readCountry function and change name of the function.
+​      Just copy readCountry function and change name of the function.

-​      add mapper variable.
+​      Add mapper variable.

-​      name column will be mapped to name property in response and GNP column to GNP perperty.
+​      The name column will be mapped to name property in response and GNP column to GNP perperty.

 ```javascript
 let mapper = {